 I was doing my morning exercise routine when I heard the verse Genesis 1:1-2 being expounded on.
-I must be honest, more than often my minds wanders off when I hear those familiar “Sunday school” stories because I’ve heard them so often.
+I must be honest my mind wanders off when I hear those familiar “Sunday school” stories because I’ve heard them so often.

 But this particular morning for some reason it was different.
 When she read, “In the beginning God created…” Genesis 1:1-2, I was intrigued by the profound simplicity in those verses.
 I found myself deeply touched at the reminder that God was hovering over the dark, void and mess.
-So I wanted to share these truths with you that spoke Light into an area of my heart that apparently needed to hear this truth.
+So I wanted to share these truths with you that spoke Light into the dark burdens of my heart.

 There Was Darkness, Chaos, Void…